 An orthopedic nurse takes care of people suffering from musculoskeletal malfunctions and diseases.

-The job description of these nursing professionals includes providing care for people who have suffered from bone fractures, arthritis and a host of other bone and muscle related problems, people who have just had joint replacement surgeries, and people who suffer from degenerative diseases.
+The job description of the orthopedic nurse includes providing care for people who have suffered from bone fractures, arthritis and a host of other bone and muscle related problems, people who have just had joint replacement surgeries, and people who suffer from degenerative diseases.

 They help with monitoring neurovascular status, performing external fixation care, casting and continuous motion therapy.